 On account of COVID-19, the Portuguese government enacted legislation that determined the suspension of effects of the termination, revocation, opposition to renewal and expiration of residential and non-residential lease agreements by landlords.
-The effects of the execution of primary housing mortgages have also been suspended.
+The effects of the execution of primary housing mortgages were also suspended.
+These measures expired on 30 June 2021, so it is once again possible for landlords to evict lessees whose contracts have expired or who are not paying their rents.
+Also, banks can now proceed with the execution of mortgages.